Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Posters and Campus Publicity:

 - Only ERAU campus groups, departments and student clubs and organizations may request to display a poster or publicity for a campus event.
-Content is mediated.
+Content is mediated by library staff.

 - Publicity for commercial solicitation is prohibited.
 (See Code of Conduct Policy)